Menu

 Job Interview in Barcelona

 Be prepared for your job interview.
-Nowadays, even though it appears we´re through the worst of COVID, many interviews are conducted online through videoconferencing websites such as Zoom.
+Nowadays, even though the COVID pandemic is a memory, some interviews are conducted online through videoconferencing websites such as Zoom.
 This presents an array of challenges if you've never been interviewed in this way before.
 Here are a few tips to help you prepare for a remote interview:

 • Dress formally, as you would for an in-person interview.